Swendsen-Wang Algorithm on the Mean-Field Potts Model: Fast mixing for

-After applying Lemma \ref{hroch1} the behavior of the Swendsen-Wang algorithm will be controlled by the function $F$ (namely, $S_{t+1}$ will be close to $nF(S_t/n)$) and then with constant probability after $O(1)$ steps the state will be close to the majority phase $\m$.
+After applying Lemma \ref{hroch1} the behavior of the SW algorithm in one step will be controlled by the function $F$ (cf. Section~\ref{sec:defF}).
+We use this to show that, after $O(1)$ steps, with constant probability, the state of SW will be close to the majority phase $\m$; recall that $\m=(a,b,\hdots,b)$ where $a>1/q$ is the unique fixpoint of $F$ and $b=(1-a)/(q-1)$. \begin{lemma} Assume $B>\Bh$ is a constant.
+For any constant $\delta>0$, for all sufficiently large $n$ and any starting state $X_0$, after $T=O(1)$ steps, with probability $\Theta(1)$ the SW algorithm moves to a state $X_T$ such that $\|\alphab(X_T)-\m\|_{\infty} \leq \delta$. \end{lemma}